samm-git/test-gha-aws/README.md

 # This is a test explaining how OIDC with GHA works

-It contains sample action and terraform code in the `tf/` directory
+It contains sample action and terraform code in the `tf/` directory.
+JWT token is printed for the demo purpose